port-labs/port-docs/docs/build-your-software-catalog/custom-integration/api/ci-cd/github-workflow/guides/dora-metrics.md

 :::

 1. Create the `Service` and `DORA Metrics` blueprint.
-    - Head to the Builder page.
+    - Go to your [Builder](https://app.getport.io/settings/data-model) page.

     - Click on the `+ Blueprint` button.
     - Click on the `{...} Edit JSON` button.
     - Copy and paste the following JSON configuration into the editor.